-- Assessment whether the Group's accounting policy for capitalisation of software development costs complies with Australian Accounting Standards. - Assessment of the operating effectiveness of controls in respect of the processes to identify the eligibility of the development costs to be capitalised. - For a sample of capitalised software development costs, we assessed whether the labour hours incurred were authorised, the costs incurred met the criteria for capitalisation set out in Australian Accounting Standards and recalculated the capitalisation rate used by management in determining the amount of the costs to be capitalised. - Assessment of the appropriateness of the useful life attributed to these costs by taking into consideration the economic life of the attributed to these costs by taking into consideration the economic life of the software and the terms of customer contracts. - For a sample of capitalised software development costs, we determined whether amortisation expenses were correctly calculated. - Evaluation of the Group's assessment for the indicators of impairment of capitalised software development costs.
+- Assessment as to whether the Group's accounting policy for capitalisation of software development costs complied with Australian Accounting Standards. - Assessment of the operating effectiveness of controls in respect of the processes to identify the eligibility of the development costs to be capitalised. - ► For a sample of capitalised software development costs, we assessed whether the labour hours incurred were authorised, the costs incurred met the criteria for capitalisation set out in Australian Accounting Standards and recalculated the capitalisation rate used by management in determining the amount of the costs to be capitalised. - Assessment of the appropriateness of the useful life attributed to these costs by taking into consideration the economic life of the software and the terms of customer contracts. - For a sample of capitalised software development costs, we determined whether amortisation expenses were correctly calculated. - Evaluation of the Group's assessment for the indicators of impairment of capitalised software development costs.